 Since Koikuchi Shoyu is used in Mentsuyu, this Japanese soup base has a dark blackish color, and as its name suggests, Mentsuyu is generally used to make the broth of Japanese noodle soups, such as udon, soba, somen, and hiyamugi.
 But it is actually a versatile seasoning used in various ways, say, as a dipping sauce for Tempura “Tentsuyu (天つゆ)“, and as a seasoning for Japanese simmered dishes or Nimono.

 Shiro Dashi (白だし)

-Other than Shiro Shoyu, the ingredients in Shiro Dashi typically include “Dashi (出汁)” soup stock taken from Kombu seaweed, dried bonito flakes, Shiitake mushrooms and so on, light-colored soy sauce, Mirin, and sun-dried salt.
+Other than Shiro Shoyu, ingredients in Shiro Dashi typically include “Dashi (出汁)” soup stock made from kombu, katsuobushi, and shiitake mushrooms, light-colored soy sauce, mirin, and sun-dried salt.

-Shiro Dashi is an all-purpose liquid seasoning with delicate flavor that is widely used by professional Japanese chefs and, unlike Mentsuyu, can make the most of the original color of food materials thanks to its light clear color.
+Shiro Dashi is a multipurpose liquid seasoning with a refined flavor that is favored by professional Japanese chefs and, unlike Mentsuyu, can make the most of the original color of food materials used with it thanks to its light clear color.

-Shiro Dashi is not only used as a seasoning in Japanese cuisine, but it can also add umami to a wide range of Western and Chinese dishes, like pasta, fried eggs, stir-fried vegetables, and Chinese fried rice, if you just put it instead of soy sauce.
+Shiro Dashi is not only used as a seasoning in Japanese cuisine, but it can also add umami taste to a wide range of Western and Chinese dishes, such as pasta, fried eggs, stir-fried vegetables, and Chinese fried rice if you just put it instead of soy sauce.